A Lad an' a Lamp: Cast notes

 Bobby Hutchins returns to the fold after missing Hook and Ladder, Free Wheeling, and Birthday Blues.

 Critique

 Despite a sequence in which Spanky enjoys a free meal at a lunch counter, courtesy of a trained monkey, A Lad an' a Lamp has been criticized as containing racist humor that seems inappropriate when viewed in the 21st century.
 For this reason, A Lad an' a Lamp has been withdrawn from the "Little Rascals" television package.
 It is currently available in its entirety on VHS and DVD.

+Filming Locations

+The scene where the workers are exploding dynamite (why, we have no idea!) was filmed on the west side of the Hal Roach Studios ranch, approximately where 9117 David Avenue in Los Angeles now stands.